akmassey/dotfiles/README.md

 changes in my system are as follows:

 * Added a `rake backup` command to back up your files prior to installation.
-This will now be performed automatically when you call `rake install`.
+This is automatically performed when you call `rake install`.
-* GitsSubmodules for various vim plugins that I use.
+* Added git submodules for various vim plugins that I use.
 I frequently use both vim and TextMate, but I have begun going back to vim more often.
 * A git submodule for Robby Russell's oh-my-zsh.